 The stadium is the perfect place for you to see your runner run a victory lap of the pitch and cross the line.
 There is free entry to the stadium all day.
 You can come and go as you please.
 Seats will be filled on a first come, first served basis – so grab a seat, bring your bells and whistles and cheer them on to the finish!
 NB.
 Dogs are not allowed in the stadium

-We suggest you arrange to meet friends and runners between Gate 6 and 7 near the MK Dons shop on the west side of the stadium.
+We suggest you arrange to meet friends and runners outside Gate 5 of the stadium opposite KFC.

 Come out and show these runners why we love Milton Keynes!